EnviralDesign/NodeMCU-Arduino-Pixel-Driver/README.md

 1. Attempt to connect to the ssid/password stored in memory.
 2. If it can't connect after a short period of time, it will go into "configuration" mode broadcasting it's own SSID named **Enviral**
-  - You can also trigger "configuration" mode by double pressing the reset button on the NodeMCU. (left of the usb port, as shown above)
+  - You can also trigger "configuration" mode by double pressing the reset button if using the esp8266. (left of the usb port, as shown above)

 If you're running this for the first time, you'll probably be greeted with the ssid **Enviral** either way:
 ![alt tag](https://www.enviral-design.com/blog/wp-content/uploads/2017/11/wifiscan_enviral.jpg)